tholonia/iching_cli/book/v2/markdown/hexagram_18.md

 #### In the mid-19th century, Japan faced the profound challenge of opening its doors after centuries of isolation under Tokugawa rule.
 The Meiji Restoration of 1868 marked a critical pivot point, as leaders like Emperor Meiji recognized the urgent need to modernize and unify a divided nation.
 The process began not through radical rebuke of tradition but through harmonious synthesis of Western innovations with deep-rooted Japanese values.
 Key figures orchestrated a sweeping reassessment of Japan's feudal order, striving for a balance that respected the past while embracing necessary change.

 Initially chaotic, the emergence of a new political structure represented the dormant potential within the Japanese spirit.
 As the formation of new institutions took shape, they navigated the initial turbulence of conflicting ideologies.
-The following years were characterized by conflict—internally as leaders and citizens grappled with the pace of Westernization, and externally as Japan sought to assert itself on the global stage.
+The following years were characterized by conflict, internally as leaders and citizens grappled with the pace of Westernization, and externally as Japan sought to assert itself on the global stage.

 The manifestation of a strong, centralized government and a modern infrastructure was a testament to the enduring spirit of adaptation and reconciliation.
 Ultimately, mastery was achieved as Japan became a global power, transcending its past limitations and envisioning a new era of cultural and technological advancement.